HewlettPackard/squest/docs/configuration/squest_settings.md

 Default settings are configured to provide a testing/development environment.
 For a production setup it is recommended to adjust them following your target environment.

-The configuration is loaded from environment variables file placed in the folder `docker/environment_variables`.
+When using docker-compose, the configuration is loaded from environment variables file placed in the folder `docker/environment_variables`.

+When using Kubernetes, the configuration need to be placed in the `squest.yml` inventory file in the variable `squest_django/env`.

 ## Database